Beng89/adv-route/README.md

 # file: routes/pages
 # description: route file for complex-example.com web pages

+# middleware with path
+use /             middleware/session.ensure

+# middleware without path
+use middleware/session.ensure

 # requests made to /public/** will be treated as static asset requests
 get   /public/**         controllers/public